Giovanni Lajolo: Pontifical Commission for Vatican City State

 On 22 June 2006, Lajolo was appointed President of the Pontifical Commission for Vatican City State and of the Governorate of Vatican City State by Pope Benedict XVI.
 In virtue of these two posts, he is delegated legislative and executive authority over the Vatican City by the pope.
-He was appointed Cardinal-Deacon of S. Maria Liberatrice a Monte Testaccio in the consistory of 24 November 2007.
+He was made Cardinal-Deacon of Santa Maria Liberatrice a Monte Testaccio in the consistory of 24 November 2007.

-As required by canon law he submitted his resignation to Pope Benedict having reached his 75th year in January 2010.
-His resignation was accepted on 3 September 2011, with Archbishop Giuseppe Bertello appointed as his successor starting on 1 October 2011.
+He submitted his resignation to Pope Benedict when he turned 75 in January 2010.
+His resignation was accepted on 3 September 2011, with Archbishop Giuseppe Bertello appointed as his successor as of 1 October 2011.

-He was one of the cardinal electors who participated in the 2013 papal conclave that selected Pope Francis.
+He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Curial work

-He was granted membership in the Congregation for Bishops, Pontifical Council for Culture, and Administration of the Patrimony of the Apostolic See (of which he had once been Secretary) on 12 June 2008.
-On 25 January 2010 he was appointed as a member of the Apostolic Signatura, the Church's highest court.
+He was made a member of the Congregation for Bishops, Pontifical Council for Culture, and Administration of the Patrimony of the Apostolic See (of which he had once been Secretary) on 12 June 2008.
+On 25 January 2010, he was appointed a member of the Apostolic Signatura, the Church's highest court.
 He remained as a member of these bodies until his 80th birthday in 2015.